jjacobson01/Project-1/README.txt

              fprintf(stderr, "cd: failed to chdir %s\n", exec_argv[1]);
          exit(EXIT_SUCCESS);
      }
+         If called prior to chdir() then a new child process will be created and then the new child process will call chdir(), if it fails then it will provide the error, if it is successful then only the child process will change the directory.

   6. Can you run multiple versions of ./b.sh in the background?
      What happens to their output?
+         You can run multiple versions and the output should display as it finishes.

   7. Can you execute a second instance of our shell from within our shell program (use './shell')?
 Which shell receives your input?
+         You can create a shell within a shell(shellception). the child shell will receive the input and any changes and modifications does in the second instance of our shell will not effect anything in the parent shell.

   8. What happens if you type CTRL-C while the countdown script ./b.sh is running?
 What if ./b.sh is running in the background?
+         CTRL-C will stop the process that is currently running. if ./b.sh is running then a new process should continue after the prior process has stopped.

   9. Can a shell kill itself?
 Can a shell within a shell kill the parent shell?